top of page

 • Water Accumulation: Excess water can lead to pooling, which may cause leaks and structural damage over time.

-• Mold and Mildew Growth: Prolonged exposure to moisture can encourage the growth of mold and mildew, which can compromise both your roof and indoor air quality.
+• Mold and Mildew Growth: Prolonged exposure to moisture can encourage the growth of mold and mildew, compromising both your roof and indoor air quality.

 • Shingle Damage: Heavy rain can dislodge shingles, leading to gaps that allow water to infiltrate your home.